ManavSIngh99/Swntiment_Analysis/README.md

 1. **Load Pre-trained BERT Model** - Utilize a pre-trained BERT model for sentiment classification.
 2. **Tokenize Input Text** - Convert text into tokenized format for model processing.
-3. **Perform Sentiment Prediction** - Use the model to predict sentiment labels (e.g., Negative, Neutral, Positive).
+3. **Perform Sentiment Prediction**— Use the model to predict sentiment labels (e.g., Negative, Neutral, and Positive).
-4. **Fine-tune on Custom Dataset** - Train the model on a specific dataset for better performance in a particular domain.
+4. **Fine-tune on Custom Dataset**—Train the model on a Google Play Store review dataset for better performance in a particular domain.
-5. **Evaluate Model Accuracy** - Measure the model's performance on a test dataset.
+5. **Evaluate Model Accuracy** - The test accuracy is 73.2%.

 ## Dataset

-- The project can be used with public datasets like **IMDb, Twitter Sentiment Analysis, or any custom dataset**.
+- The project can be used with a public dataset like **google-play-store-reviews**.
 - The dataset should be preprocessed and tokenized before training or evaluation.

 ## Model Training